nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 ### How I prepared my plaster:

 At first, I was worried I bought the wrong thing.
 When I opened the plaster bin, it seemed really runny so I gave it a good stir but it was still pretty thin- at least in comparison to what I'm used to.
 I also bought two jugs of it so I was especially upset.
 However, I decided to run a little experiment and added some corn starch to help thicken it up and it worked!
-You may want to look into a lot of options for this because foodstuffs have a chance of going bad, but I'm going to risk it.
+You may want to look into other options for this because foodstuffs have a chance of going bad, but I'm going to risk it.

 I spooned some plaster onto a paper plate, mixed in my desired paint color, then added the corn starch to thicken it.

-Instead of buying ready-made plaster, next time I'm going to get [plaster of paris ](https://www.lowes.com/pd/DAP-8-lb-Plaster-of-Paris/1002997942?cm_mmc=shp-_-c-_-prd-_-pnt-_-ggl-_-LIA_PNT_221_Glue-Adhesives-Caulk-Repair-_-1002997942-_-local-_-0-_-0&ds_rl=1286981&gclid=Cj0KCQjwlemWBhDUARIsAFp1rLXhzeMo63_PdYfMPOdiclVj95tevREa6CvooCXBeXsZKC_7iQKeFuQaAlIeEALw_wcB&gclsrc=aw.ds)dry mix.
+Instead of buying ready-made plaster, next time I'm going to get [Plaster of Paris ](https://www.lowes.com/pd/DAP-8-lb-Plaster-of-Paris/1002997942?cm_mmc=shp-_-c-_-prd-_-pnt-_-ggl-_-LIA_PNT_221_Glue-Adhesives-Caulk-Repair-_-1002997942-_-local-_-0-_-0&ds_rl=1286981&gclid=Cj0KCQjwlemWBhDUARIsAFp1rLXhzeMo63_PdYfMPOdiclVj95tevREa6CvooCXBeXsZKC_7iQKeFuQaAlIeEALw_wcB&gclsrc=aw.ds)dry mix.
 This way I can thicken as needed with the powder and don't run any risk of mold.

 ### Loading the pallet knife